 Identical twins are always the same sex, so if your twins are identical, you'll have 2 girls or 2 boys.

-Non-identical (dizygotic) twins happen when 2 separate eggs are fertilised and then implant into the woman's womb (uterus).
+Non-identical (dizygotic) twins happen when 2 separate eggs are fertilised and then implant into the womb (uterus).

 These non-identical twins are no more alike than any other 2 siblings.

 Non-identical twins are more common.
 The babies may be of the same sex or different sexes.

 You might think you're carrying more than 1 baby if:

 - you seem bigger than you should be for your dates

 It's usually possible to find out if you're having twins through 12-week scan.

 At the scan, you should be told whether the babies share a placenta (meaning they're identical) or if they have 2 separate placentas (meaning they can be identical or not).